 - Mainly ternary fission and reaction with 10 Boron and 6 lithium in nuclear fission reactors (worldwide tritium release of nearly 35 g/year)

-Recently, due to Deuterium-Tritium fusion reactor development studies, new fuel management (especially for GEN IV reactors) and conception choices (B4C as structure material for fast breeder reactors), the tritium release into the environment is expected to increase.
-These additional releases combined with the pressure from authorities and the public has led to the need for new tritium release impact mitigation strategies as well as a better understanding of tritium impacts on human health and the environment.
+According to Deuterium-Tritium fusion reactor development studies, new fuel management (especially for GEN IV reactors) and conception choices (B4C as structure material for fast breeder reactors), the amount of tritium released into the environment is expected to increase.
+These additional releases combined with the pressure from authorities and the public has led to the need for new tritium release impact mitigation strategies as well as a better understanding of the impact of tritium on human health and the environment.